- What are ‘Slip and Fall’ or “Slip, Trip, and Fall’ Accidents?

 But that’s not the only aspect.
 Often it must also be proven that the property owner or individual in charge previously knew about the situation and failed to rectify the problem.

-The final component necessary in holding a property owner liable for a slip and fall accident relates to the conduct of the individual who fell and whether or not they were paying attention to where they were going.
+The final component necessary for holding a property owner liable for a slip and fall accident relates to the conduct of the individual who fell and whether or not they were paying attention to where they were going.
 This is where legal representation in the process is especially helpful – the experience of a personal injury attorney can help you sort out the happenings of the accident and explain whether or not you have a viable personal injury claim.

 If there was a dangerous condition on the premises, the owner did know about the condition, and the injured person was behaving responsibly at the time of the accident, then we’re able to enforce the property owner’s legally established ‘duty of care,’ which is the legal principle referring to every property owner’s responsibility to ensure that the premises to which they’re inviting others is safe.